ibm-cloud-architecture/devasset-vpc-networking/README.md

-## Deploy Basic Networking for IBM Cloud VPC wth Terraform
+## Deploy Basic Networking for IBM Cloud VPC with Terraform

 Deploy a VPC with multiple subnets, ACLs, gateway and virtual servers with security groups using Terraform